Terms and Conditions

 24. Airport Transfers

-Requests for airport transfer services are available through the University.
-Arrival information details can be found on the GGP website.
+Requests for airport transfer services are available for those arriving to Waco Regional Airport within the first 3 days of the published arrival date.
+Arrival information details may be found at: https://isc.baylor.edu/admissions/arrival/transitioning-to-campus

 25. Academic Scholarships

-Scholarships will be applied equally over two semesters of the International Year program
+- Scholarships may only be applied over two semesters of the International Year program

-Prices for programs, fees, and insurance are subject to change without notice.
-Current pricing can be found at the Tuition & Student Fees.
+Prices for Programs, fees, and insurance are subject to change without notice.
+Current pricing can be found at http://isc.baylor.edu/admissions/fees.
 Published prices are relevant only for the year specified.
 Prices are adjusted at a minimum annually to reflect amendments made by the University and Study Group to their tuition and fees.

 27. Academic Criteria

-Intensive English Preparation and International Year students are accepted into their study plan with the strict understanding that adherence to the academic standards and program requirementsfound in the Study Group Student Handbookis required.
-The Student will not successfully complete the program and may not be allowed to proceed into subsequent terms if s/he does not meet the minimum standards.
+Students are accepted into their Study Plan with the strict understanding that adherence to the academic standards and Program requirements found in the relevant Study Group Student Handbook is required.
+The Student will not successfully complete the Program and may not be allowed to proceed into subsequent terms if s/he does not meet the minimum standards.

 27a.
 Maintaining Good Standing

-The Student must meet attendance and GPA requirements as specified in the Study Group Student Handbookin order to maintain the status of academic good standing.
+The Student must meet attendance, course grade, and GPA requirements in both Baylor and GGP Programs as specified in the relevant Study Group Student Handbook in order to maintain the status of academic good standing.

-Progression to the next term is dependent on successfully passing all courses in that semester and meeting necessary progression requirements as specified in the Study Group Student Handbook.
+Progression to the next term is dependent on successfully meeting all attendance, course grade, and GPA requirements as specified in the relevant Study Group Student Handbook.
 The University may have additional requirements for progression.
 These additional requirements (if any) will be reviewed during orientation.

-Matriculation at the end of the program is dependent on successfully meeting all attendance and GPA requirements as specified in the Study Group Student Handbook.
-Students who meet all matriculation requirements will be permitted to matriculate, continuing their studies inthe appropriate University degree program.
+Matriculation at the end of the Program is dependent on successfully meeting all attendance, course grade, and GPA requirements as specified in the relevant Study Group Student Handbook.
+Students who meet all matriculation requirements will be permitted to matriculate, continuing their studies in the appropriate University degree program.

 28. Attendance Criteria

-Students are expected to attend classes at least 80% of the time in order to meet attendance requirements for the program, as outlined in the Study Group Student Handbook.
+Students are expected to attend classes at least 80% of the time in order to meet attendance requirements for the Program, as outlined in the relevant Study Group Student Handbook.
 Students who fail to meet attendance requirements and policies may be subject to penalties and/or discipline, including loss of immigration status.
-Students whose grades do not meet minimum program standards on their transcript may be required to repeat coursework, be dismissed or administratively separated from the program.
+Students whose grades do not meet minimum Program standards may be required to repeat coursework, be dismissed or administratively separated from the Program.
 The Student will not receive a refund if they lose immigration status due to class absences.

 29. Duration of Pathway Programs